Financial-Times/origami/README.md

 Welcome to Origami!

-This is the repository for the Origami components, libraries, and apps that make up the Origami Component System.
+This is the repository for the Origami o2 & o3 components, libraries, and apps that make up the Origami Component System.

+## Using Origami o3 in your project

+Read the [_o3 Getting Started_](docs/o3-getting-started.md) guide to use Origami o3 styles and components in your project.

 ## Proposals